IgnacioFan/dynamic_pricing_engine/README.md

 ## API Documentation

-Download and import [Dynamic-Pricing.postman_collection.json](/doc/Dynamic-Pricing.postman_collection.json) to help you test API mannually.
+If you use Postman, download and import [Dynamic-Pricing.postman_collection.json](/doc/Dynamic-Pricing.postman_collection.json) to help you test API mannually.

 ### `GET /api/v1/products`